NYPL/rspec_circ_manager/README.md

 Additionally, page objects for administrative forms are present in _circ_admin_page.rb_ file.

+## Configuration
+### Environment variables

+Test scripts are run against the teardown QA server at https://disposable-circulation.librarysimplified.org/

+The `CIRC_USERNAME` environment variable contains the username to use for authentication, and the `CIRC_PASSWORD` environment variable contains the password.

 ## How to Run Automation
 ### Scripts
 __NOTE: All commands mentioned here are to be run from the root project folder.__